auroha/Data-Science-Portfolio/README.md

   - [Natural Language Processing : Twiitter](http://rpubs.com/LeeJunHan/451880) : An exercise to connect and import real-time data from twitter to form a wordcloud.
 A follow-along exercise to uderstand how NLP works in R.

  - ### Data Visualization with R
    - [Corruption and Human Development | The Economist](http://rpubs.com/LeeJunHan/453686) : Replicating the Corrosive corruption Article graph released by the Economist in 2011, plotting the Human Development Index and Corruption Perception Index.
-The graph represents the extent to which corruption is related to the general standard of living of the countires.